Chemotherapy: Hyperthermia therapy

 Hyperthermia therapy is heat treatment for cancer that can be a powerful tool when used in combination with chemotherapy (thermochemotherapy) or radiation for the control of a variety of cancers.
 The heat can be applied locally to the tumor site, which will dilate blood vessels to the tumor, allowing more chemotherapeutic medication to enter the tumor.
 Additionally, the tumor cell membrane will become more porous, further allowing more of the chemotherapeutic medicine to enter the tumor cell.

 Hyperthermia has also been shown to help prevent or reverse "chemo-resistance."
 Chemotherapy resistance sometimes develops over time as the tumors adapt and can overcome the toxicity of the chemo medication.
 "Overcoming chemoresistance has been extensively studied within the past, especially using CDDP-resistant cells.
 In regard to the potential benefit that drug-resistant cells can be recruited for effective therapy by combining chemotherapy with hyperthermia, it was important to show that chemoresistance against several anticancer drugs (e.g. mitomycin C, anthracyclines, BCNU, melphalan) including CDDP could be reversed at least partially by the addition of heat.

+Nutritional adjuncts

+In the context of managing the adverse effects of chemotherapy, some research has looked at whether omega‑3 supplements might help patients mitigate toxicity and maintain their physical strength.
+A 2015 review of small studies, alongside more recent 2022 research, found signs that omega‑3s may help patients keep more of their body weight and muscle, support certain aspects of quality of life, and decrease treatment-related toxicity and inflammation.
+The evidence is still limited and the studies varied, so it is not known how meaningful these effects are.
+However, reviews note that patients taking omega‑3 supplements alongside conventional therapies do not do worse than those who do not.
+Similarly, a 2022 meta-analysis and a 2023 systematic review focusing on lung cancer patients undergoing radiotherapy and chemotherapy found that omega-3 supplementation helped improve nutritional status, such as maintaining body weight, and reduced markers of inflammation and treatment toxicity.
+Additionally, researchers are investigating the molecular mechanisms of omega-3s to see if they might help combat chemoresistance, particularly in breast cancer treatments.
+Another analysis looking at adults receiving chemotherapy or radiotherapy found that high‑calorie oral nutritional supplements without omega‑3 fats did not help patients maintain their weight, while high‑protein supplements enriched with omega‑3s were linked with better weight maintenance than similar‑calorie products without omega‑3s.

-Other animals
+Use in animals

 Chemotherapy is used in veterinary medicine similar to how it is used in human medicine.